 Audiences at home seem to have become more critical and skeptical about the extravagant displays of wealth and fame that we used to laud over without a second thought.
 It makes sense — a globally watched event with millions of eyeballs often acts as a boiling pot for systemic issues to rise to the surface: racism, classism, gender inequality and fatphobia, to name a few.
-This upcoming Met Gala is no exception, with outrage already surfacing, a good seven months before the actual event.
+This upcoming Met Gala is no exception, with outrage surfacing before the actual event.

 What is the theme of 2023’s Met Gala?